fluidex/fluidex.github.io/content/posts/damm/index.en.md

 ### Given price and depth (A), and initial amounts (C)

-That is, in the equations, given `price0`, `depth0`, and `quote0`, `base0`, need to calculate market-making price range and other parameters.
+That is, in the equations, given `price0`, `depth0`, and `quote0`, `base0`, we then want to calculate market-making price range and other parameters.

-Solving process refer to: <https://github.com/Fluidex/differential-amm/blob/673b2801c822bc5e75dc63f1def0204b8d57bb03/main.ts#L39>
+For step-by-step solution please refer to: <https://github.com/Fluidex/differential-amm/blob/673b2801c822bc5e75dc63f1def0204b8d57bb03/main.ts#L39>

 ### Given price and depth (A), and market-making price range (B)

 That is, in the equations, given `price0`, `depth0`, and `lowPrice` (could be 0), `highPrice` (could be inifinity), need to calculate initial amount and other parameters.

-Solving process refer to: <https://github.com/Fluidex/differential-amm/blob/673b2801c822bc5e75dc63f1def0204b8d57bb03/main.ts#L53>
+For step-by-step solution please refer to: <https://github.com/Fluidex/differential-amm/blob/673b2801c822bc5e75dc63f1def0204b8d57bb03/main.ts#L53>

 ### Given market-making price range (B), and initial amounts (C)

 This is the most complex scenario.
-Actually it is equivalant to solving a two-dimensional quadratic equation.
+Actually it is equivalant to solving a binary quadratic equation.
 By solving the equation we could get all other parameters.

-Solving process refer to: <https://github.com/Fluidex/differential-amm/blob/673b2801c822bc5e75dc63f1def0204b8d57bb03/main.ts#L72>
+For step-by-step solution please refer to: <https://github.com/Fluidex/differential-amm/blob/673b2801c822bc5e75dc63f1def0204b8d57bb03/main.ts#L72>

 From the above three scenarios, we could see that DAMM has great flexibility.
-On the one hand, different scenarios may have different requirements and initial conditions.
-Under the above three initial conditions, we are all able to solve a correct DAMM strategy.
+On the one hand, different scenarios may have different requirements and different initial conditions.
+Under the above three initial conditions, we are still able to solve a correct DAMM strategy.
 On the other hand, **we can abitrarily adjust capital efficiency through the price range or initial amount**.

 # Miscellaneous

 ## Converting AAM to orderbook

 By approximating the AMM curve section by section, we can get a discretized orderbook.
-In the [implementation code](https://github.com/Fluidex/differential-amm/blob/673b2801c822bc5e75dc63f1def0204b8d57bb03/main.ts#L156), we could specify price interval and the number of orders, by calculating BASE_DELTA and QUOTE_DELTA, we could get order amount and average price.
+In our [reference implementation](https://github.com/Fluidex/differential-amm/blob/673b2801c822bc5e75dc63f1def0204b8d57bb03/main.ts#L156), we could specify price interval and the number of orders, and get order size and average price by calculating BASE_DELTA and QUOTE_DELTA.

 ## Mathematical equivalance

 It's easy to see that DAMM is mathematically equivalant to the market maker algorithm (x + a)(y + b) = k.
-The difference is that we provided many micro interpretations, as well as possibilities to solve from different initial conditions.
+The difference is that we interpret it in a micro perspective way, as well as possibilities to solve from different initial conditions.